Ankur-singh/mitwpu/_posts/2019-11-27-Getting-Started!.md

 ## Welcome to Data Science with Python!

-During the course of the next 2-days, we aim to get you acquainted with numpy,pandas and expose you to Data Science.
+During the course of the next 2-days, we aim to get you acquainted with python, numpy and pandas.
 Strap in, cause it is going to be a fun ride!

 ### The website